fediversespace/fediverse.space/README.md

 After running the backend in Docker:

-- `docker-compose exec web python manage.py scrape` scrapes the entire fediverse
+- `docker-compose exec web python manage.py scrape` scrapes the fediverse
+  - It only scrapes instances that have not been scraped in the last 24 hours.
+  - By default, it'll only scrape 50 instances in one go.
+If you want to scrape everything, pass the `--all` flag.
 - `docker-compose exec web python manage.py build_edges` aggregates this information into edges with weights
 - `docker-compose run gephi java -Xmx1g -jar build/libs/graphBuilder.jar` lays out the graph